HughNhan/flexran-clone/README.md

 reboot
 ```

+Note: The RT kernel is not required to compile FlexRAN or build the container.

 ## Install private image repo

 The private image repo can be installed on the bastion or a different server.
 There is a bash script that can automate this repo install,